kloudfy/personal-financial-advisor/HACKATHON-DEMO-RUNBOOK.md

 make e2e-auth-smoke
 ```

 ✅ If you see “OK” from vertex-smoke and structured JSON from e2e-auth-smoke, the demo succeeded.
+You should also see the `X-Insight-Prompt` header in the responses from the `insight-agent`.

 ⸻